Capia/giia/README.md

 This repo also makes use of AWS Sagemaker's SDK which allows you to test and iterate quickly on your dev machine, before running a training session.
 To enable local execution change the `train_instance_type` of your estimator to `local`.

+Lastly, jupyter cell output is distracting when looking at diffs and MRs. To remove this we use a tool called `nbstripout` and git filters. `nbstripout` was already installed with the requirements files and the git filter is already installed via `.gitattributes`

 ### Repo Structure
 The `./src/research` directory contains the notebooks used to test new parameters and algorithms.
 The `./src/train` directory contains notebooks and python scripts to train models in AWS.